 In Canada, the go-to piece of ID to be able to replace other pieces of ID is the birth certificate.
-To get a replacement birth certificate, one of the pieces of information you need to provide is where your parents were born.
-Let’s say you don’t know that, and don’t really have a way of finding out – one parent died years ago, and the other is in jail for molesting you as a child, plus you’re estranged from the rest of your family for getting your parent thrown in jail where they belong.
+To get a replacement birth certificate, you need to provide your parent’s place of birth.
+Let’s say you don’t know that, and don’t really have a way of finding out.
+Maybe one parent died years ago, and the other is in jail for molesting you as a child.
+On top of that, you’re estranged from the rest of your family for getting your parent thrown in jail where they belong.
 Too bad, so sad, no ID for you.

 One client of mine was born in the UK and had immigrated to Canada as a young child.
 For him, a citizenship card was the basic foundational piece of ID.
 This isn’t related to voting, but it’s an example of how hard it can be.
 He needed this to prove how long he’d been in Canada in order to apply for Old Age Security benefits.
-His citizenship card would prove this, but since he had no ID, he didn’t know details about his parents’ arrival in Canada, and they were dead so he couldn’t ask them, it was literally impossible to get a replacement citizenship card for him.
+His citizenship card would prove this, but it was literally impossible to get a replacement because he had no ID, didn’t know details about his parents’ arrival in Canada, and couldn’t ask them because they were dead.
 We ended up having to track down his old school records to prove he’d been in the country since he was a kid so he could get his pension.

 Electoral laws in Canada